henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/assembly_QC.md

   First follow the instructions [here](../../common/login_instructions) to log in to UPPMAX.

-2. Go to your glob directory (in your home) and copy the files for the lab to your local folder
+2. Go to your home directory and copy the files for the lab to your local folder

   ```
-  cd ~/glob/
+  cd
   rsync -r -v --progress  /proj/g2015027/assemblyQC . # ~2 min to copy cd assemblyQC/
   ```